Loading...

 Pumping fluid using an abdominal catheter weakens abdominal muscles over time, resulting in a hernia.

-A hernia occurs when one of the organs pushes through the muscle or tissue that is supposed to hold it, especially in the abdominal or groyne region.
+A hernia occurs when one of the organs pushes through the muscle or tissue that is supposed to hold it.
+Especially in the abdominal or groin region.

-It forms a lump between the abdominal and upper thigh, and surgeons may remove it surgically.
+It forms a lump between the abdomen and upper thigh, and surgeons may remove it surgically.

-While on peritoneal dialysis, the body achieves weight gain from dextrose and other sugar containing substances in the dialysis solution.
+While on peritoneal dialysis, the body achieves weight gain.
+It happens due to dextrose and other sugar-containing substances in the dialysis solution.

 Advances and Alternatives in Kidney Dialysis